iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Separation of Variables for Heat and Waves.md

 A straight line connecting between these 2.

-Now, the solution to the PDE can be written as an overposition of the steady states solution and some other harmonics upon that, hence:
+Now, the solution to the PDE can be written as an superposition of the steady states solution and some other harmonics upon that, hence:

 $$
 u(x, t) = u_s(x, t) + u_h(x, t)
 $$

-And then for the Extra Harmonic parts, $u_h$, it will have Dirichlet Boundary condtion.
+And then for the Extra Harmonic parts, $u_h$, it will have Dirichlet Boundary condition.
 Solve for $u_h(x, t)$ and then use that add back the $u_s$ to get the full solution for the system.

-For the harmonic problem, the boundary condition is Dirichilet:
+For the harmonic problem, the boundary condition is Dirichlet:

 $$
 u_h(0, t) = u_h(L, t) = 0